| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 little warmer.
 The set of the Gulf Stream pushed me a lot farther eastward

+than anticipated.
 5:30 p.m.
 The predicted storm is on us.
 Winds from the west,

+picking up to 45-55 knots.
+The seas are up to 12-15 feet and cresting.
 This turns into the worst night I've ever spent.
 I'm going to a deep, dark

 place I've never been before.
 It's hard to describe, not depressed or afraid -